keepthrifty/keepthrifty.github.io/_posts/2016/2016-07-06-roadtrip-recap.md

 ![Van in parking lot with "Dont Worry Be Happy" on window][happy-van]

-<div class="image-caption">Fun fact: this was an ACCIDENTAL picture from our first road trip; my wife set her phone down in one of the car seat cupholders and accidentally hit the screen taking this photo</div>
+<div class="caption">Fun fact: this was an ACCIDENTAL picture from our first road trip; my wife set her phone down in one of the car seat cupholders and accidentally hit the screen taking this photo</div>

 ## We Choose Awesome #